A Brief History of Grace

 After 23 years of annual increases in enrollment, Grace experienced our first ever decrease in 2008.
 What was initially thought an anomaly turned out to be a precedent as a number of factors converged to precipitate the most difficult period in our history.
 The economic downturn (2009) was followed by a series of difficult transitions in leadership.

-In 2011, Bill Summers returned to serve as interim Headmaster.
+In 2011, Bill Summers returned to serve as the interim administrator.
 During the next two years of transition, he led some exceptional volunteer efforts including renewed parent involvement.
-The school board established a search committee to take on a comprehensive process of securing a new Headmaster.
+The school board established a search committee to take on a comprehensive process of securing a new Head of School.

 In March of 2013, Matthew Pollock agreed to take leadership of Grace Baptist Academy.
 Bringing 28 years of experience with Christian education in California and Pennsylvania, he joined a veteran faculty and gifted staff, some who had served at Grace since the earliest years of its existence.
 Since Mr. Pollock’s arrival, the decline of enrollment has been arrested.
 The school has operated in the black while maintaining a 5% margin in the budget.
-New ventures have been launched and a renewed focus on high energy and deep student engagement and Biblical integration is being promoted throughout the faculty and staff.
-A fresh and research-based approach to institutional advancement, including development of sustained financial support has been initiated for long-term effectiveness.
+New ventures have been launched and a renewed focus on high energy, deep student engagement and Biblical integration is being promoted throughout the faculty and staff.
+A fresh and research-based approach to institutional advancement has been initiated, including development of sustained financial support for long-term effectiveness.

 By early 2020, over $500,000 had been raised in a three year period to complete a number of long-standing projects including construction of the Grace Fitness Center and air conditioning our high school gym .
 In March, the COVID outbreak forced us to go to a Distance Learning program.
 Then, just before midnight on Easter Sunday, April 12, the campus of Grace Baptist Church and Academy was struck by a category 3 tornado, causing catastrophic damage to the entire campus.
 The buildings were so damaged that 15 structures (over 148,000 sq. ft.) were lost and now must be rebuilt.
-Only the Children's Center was able to be completely remodeled and is now reopened serving close to 100 children (infants to four-year olds) once again.
+Only the Children's Center was able to be completely remodeled and is now reopened serving over 100 children (infants to four-year olds) once again.